AN EASY GUIDE TO MONTESSORI FOR YOUR 6-12 MONTH OLD

 Montessori materials at the age of 6-12 months start to become a little more complex allowing the child to concentrate longer.
 Providing the materials in a carefully prepared area for movement will allow your child to fill their days with the much-needed tools for development.

 Using an educational program such as Monti Kids will be of great help.
 This program is designed to take the guesswork out of finding Montessori materials suitable for your baby.
 Learn more about Monti Kids and how they can help you find age-appropriate Montessori materials by clicking here!
-Use the promo code TODDLER30 to get $30 off your first order.
+Click here to get $60 off your first order.

 Here are a few materials you should introduce to your 6-12 month old: